Havard52/Sciencemuseum/README.md

 Community Science Museum
 ## Description

 My first semester project.
-A website for the fictional Musem "Community Science Museum".
+A website for the fictional Musem "Community Science Museum" .The site is intended to appeal to both children and adults.
 The website is purly built in HTML, and CSS.

 ## Built With